 Artist: Eve Jacobs-Carnahan

-Attribution: Trawling the Algae Overload, 2017, Eve Jacobs-Carnahan, photo by Paul Rogers, Stowe VT
+Attribution: Gerrymandering the Marsh (mid-range view), 2021, Eve Jacobs-Carnahan, photo by Paul Rogers, Stowe VT